 After having its administrative offices located in Mountain View for over a decade, IBS moved back to Berkeley in 2006.
-With its new offices and classroom space in the Jodo Shinshu Center, the IBS has experienced renewed growth and vitality over the past decade.
-This growth has included the expansion of its programs, a new Buddhist chaplaincy program, the addition of several new certificate programs, and the appointment of new faculty.
+With its new offices and classroom space in the Jodo Shinshu Center, the IBS has experienced renewed growth, including the establishment of a Buddhist chaplaincy program and several online certificate programs.